 - Allergic reactions;

-- Blood clots in the legs or lungs (phlebitis or pulmonary embolism)
+- Blood clots in the legs or lungs (Phlebitis or pulmonary embolism)

-- Early rupture of the implant;
+- Premature rupture of the implant;

 - A shell around the implant;